LeoMeinel/usbguard_notify/README.md

 Manage usbguard device policy with notifications

-## features
+## Features

-- notify when usbguard notices new device
+- Notify when usbguard notices new device
 - Deny or Allow that device via usbguard